 7. Examples of aminogram analyses

-Analysis of an aminogram in a legume: the case of chickpeas
+Analysis of an amino acid profile in a legume: the case of chickpeas

 Practical applications

-• In human nutrition : Chickpea amino acid analysis guides the formulation of balanced vegan products, such as meat substitutes or protein snacks.
+- In human nutrition : Analysis of the amino acid profile of chickpeas guides the formulation of balanced vegan products, such as meat substitutes or protein snacks.

-• In the food industry : Aminogram data can identify enrichment methods, such as the addition of other plant or animal protein sources.
+- In the food industry : Aminogram data helps identify enrichment methods, such as adding other plant or animal protein sources.

-BCAA Targeting: Athletes have increased needs for branched-chain amino acids (BCAAs)—leucine, isoleucine, and valine—due to their role in muscle recovery and protein synthesis.
-An amino acid profile of a protein like whey reveals a high concentration of these BCAAs, making it ideal for athlete supplements.
+Targeting BCAAs: Athletes have increased needs for branched-chain amino acids (BCAAs) – leucine, isoleucine, and valine – due to their role in muscle recovery and protein synthesis.
+An amino acid profile of a protein like whey protein reveals a high concentration of these BCAAs, making it ideal for sports supplements.

-Use in formulations: Using the aminogram, manufacturers can adjust formulations to maximize the concentration of leucine, the amino acid most involved in muscle anabolism.
+Use in formulations: Thanks to the amino acid profile, manufacturers can adjust formulations to maximize the concentration of leucine, the amino acid most involved in muscle anabolism.
 This allows for the production of protein blends optimized to meet the specific needs of athletes, ensuring rapid and efficient absorption.

-Detecting nutritional deficiencies: In poultry, feed amino acid profiles often reveal deficiencies in lysine and methionine, two essential amino acids for growth and health.
-These deficiencies can lead to reduced productivity and increased production costs.
+Nutritional deficiency detection: In poultry, the amino acid profile of feed often reveals deficiencies in lysine and methionine, two essential amino acids for their growth and health.
+These deficiencies can lead to reduced productivity and increased farming costs.

-Aminogram-based solutions: Analysis allows for feed reformulation to include protein supplements or additives enriched with lysine and methionine.
+Solutions based on amino acid profiles: analysis allows for the reformulation of feed to include protein supplements or additives enriched with lysine and methionine.
 This ensures a balanced diet, promoting optimal growth and improved livestock performance.

 Meeting the needs of vulnerable populations: the elderly and children

-Nutrition for the Elderly: Older adults, especially those with sarcopenia, have increased leucine requirements to maintain muscle mass.
-Protein amino acid profiles help identify the foods or supplements best suited to meet these needs.
+Nutrition for the elderly: Older adults, particularly those with sarcopenia, have increased leucine requirements to maintain muscle mass.
+The amino acid profile of protein sources helps identify the most suitable foods or supplements to meet these needs.

-Infant Nutrition: In children, aminogram analysis allows for the development of food formulas enriched with essential amino acids, promoting growth and development.
-Mixtures based on plant proteins such as pea and rice can be optimized to ensure a complete profile.
+Infant nutrition: In children, amino acid analysis allows for the development of food formulas enriched with essential amino acids, promoting growth and development.
+Mixtures based on plant proteins such as peas and rice can be optimized to ensure a complete profile.